rgriff23/rgriff23.github.io/projects/btw/btw.md

 author: Randi H. Griffin
 ---

+IMPORTANT NOTE: this package is currently a bit out of date.
+There are two major updates coming up. **First**, `btw` is designed to work with BayesTraits Version 2, but I realize there is now a Version 3 that has some new features to support. **Second**, `btw` user named Peter Ranacher was kind enough to send me some code for running `btw` on Windows, so I plan to incorporate that as well.

+---

-This is an R package for running BayesTraits from R (Mac OS only right now, but Windows compatibility is coming soon!).
+This is an R package for running BayesTraits from R (Mac OS and BayesTraits V2 only).
 The functions work by using `system` to run BayesTraits on your system and delete the output files after importing them into R.

 BayesTraits was developed by Mark Pagel and Andrew Meade, and is available from their <a target="_blank" href="http://www.evolution.rdg.ac.uk/BayesTraits.html">website</a> as an executable file that can be run from a command line program such as Terminal.
 Consult the BayesTraits documentation before using `btw`.

+The major advantage of using `btw`

 Below, I demonstrate usage of `btw`.